ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * <big>Executor.cpp</big> -  contains some utility functions including the one reading the test document and performing the queries on a filled in Trie instance.
 * <big>ARPATrieBuilder.hpp / ARPATrieBuilder.cpp</big> - contains the class responsible for reading the ARPA file format and building up the trie model using the ARPAGramBuilder.
 * <big>TrieDriver.hpp</big> - is the driver for all trie implementations - allows to execute queries to the tries.
-* <big>LayeredTrieDriver.hpp</big> - is a waraapper driver for all the layered trie implementations - allows to retrieve N-gram probabilities and back-off weights.
+* <big>LayeredTrieDriver.hpp</big> - is a wrapper driver for all the layered trie implementations - allows to retrieve N-gram probabilities and back-off weights.
 * <big>C2DHashMapTrie.hpp / C2DHashMapTrie.cpp</big> - contains the Context-to-Data mapping trie implementation based on unordered_map.
 * <big>C2DMapArrayTrie.hpp / C2DMapArrayTrie.cpp</big> - contains the Context-to-Data mapping trie implementation based  on unordered_map and ordered arrays.
 * <big>C2WOrderedArrayTrie.hpp / C2WOrderedArrayTrie.cpp</big> - contains the Context-to-Word mapping trie implementation based on ordered arrays.
-* <big>G2DHashMapTrie.hpp / G2DHashMapTrie.cpp</big> - contains the M-Gram-to-Data mapping trie implementation based on self-made hashmaps.
+* <big>G2DHashMapTrie.hpp / G2DHashMapTrie.cpp</big> - contains the M-Gram-to-Data mapping trie implementation based on self-made hash maps.
 * <big>W2CHybridMemoryTrie.hpp / W2CHybridMemoryTrie.cpp</big> - contains the Word-to-Context mapping trie implementation based on unordered_map and ordered arrays.
 * <big>W2COrderedArrayTrie.hpp / W2COrderedArrayTrie.cpp</big> - contains the Word-to-Context mapping trie implementation based on ordered arrays.
 * <big>Configuration.hpp</big> - contains configuration parameter for the word index and trie and memory management entities.